 - Sleep with a silk wrap around your head (LOL I am so serious).
 Replace your pillow case with a silk one.
 This prevents rubbing and frizzing while you toss throughout the night.

 - Always use a diffuser while blow-drying, if you even are blow-drying.
 Heat settings on low and cold or else, Luda.

 - Whenever you can, hair mask it up.
 I use one when I work out, when I clean the house and every Sunday when I don’t have to leave the house.

 - Add some rosemary, eucalyptus, lavender and tea tree to all of your hair products.
 This has worked wonders on my locks.

 - Use a curl cream concoction (whichever works best for you) I love my MoroccanOil Curl Cream and a little of Mirah Lustrous hair oil from Young Living.

 Young Living products and DIYS to bring your mane back.

 - Mirah Lustrah Hair Oil.
 Add it when wet and apply to ends when dry.

 - Leave-in Serum: so the once a week you wash your hair, apply this serum all over your bean head.
-The recipe is your spray in previous bullet with jojoba oil and grapeseed oil.
-From scalp to ends baby.
+Spray the mermaid spray all over your head, apply castor oil and copiaba conditioner to the ends and leave in top knot.

 Now go out there and rock that fro baby.
 Do not give up on your curls!